Indy Eleven: Stadium

-On April 8, 2019, the Indiana House Ways and Means Committee unanimously voted to allow Indy Eleven to negotiate a stadium regardless of whether the team is accepted into the MLS or not.
+On April 8, 2019, the Indiana House Ways and Means Committee unanimously voted to allow Indy Eleven to negotiate a stadium regardless of whether the team is accepted into MLS or not.
 This subsequently passed through the Senate and Governor Eric Holcomb approved plans to build the stadium.

 On January 31, 2020, it was reported that the stadium's capacity might be adjusted downward from the original 20,000 to 12,000.
 Greg Stremlaw noted that the stadium will not be smaller than 12,000 seats and "will be built to ensure we can properly accommodate the fan base associated with leading the USL Championship league, but also be able to expand to all MLS specifications if and as needed".
 On February 3, 2021, the club stated it would return to Carroll Stadium starting with the 2021 season while the new stadium is constructed.

 The club announced on June 24, 2022, that it had acquired 20 acre of land bounded by Kentucky Avenue, West Street, and the White River and will construct a 20,000 seat multi-purpose stadium starting in spring 2023 and opening in spring 2025.
 The complex will include apartments, offices, retail, and a hotel, and is projected to cost $1 billion.
 The site in southwest downtown Indianapolis was formerly the location of the Diamond Chain company and was acquired by Ozdemir's Keystone Group, which will handle development of the complex.
 Upon completion, the stadium itself will be owned by the Indianapolis Capital Improvement Board.